Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 Which form gives you the best shot at it working?

-1. Injectable NAD or NMN.
-Bypasses your gut and liver entirely, but expensive, clinic-bound, and not a daily proposition for most people.
+- Injectable NAD or NMN.
+Bypasses your gut and liver entirely.
+Expensive, clinic-bound, not a daily proposition for most people.

-4. Standard capsule NR or NMN.
-The most studied route in human trials.
-Works, but needs higher doses (often 250 to 1,000 mg) to overcome first-pass losses.
+- Standard capsule NR or NMN.
+The most studied route in the human trials.
+It works, but needs higher doses (often 250 to 1,000 mg) to overcome first-pass losses.

-5. "NAD+" capsules.
+- "NAD+" capsules.
 Direct NAD+ in a capsule is the worst-studied form.
-The molecule's size and charge make oral absorption poor, and the trials use precursors for a reason.
+The molecule's size and charge make oral absorption poor, and the trials use precursors for exactly that reason.

 If you've tried a capsule and felt nothing, the next sensible experiment is the route, not the dose.
 Sublingual NMN at a smaller daily dose often outperforms a larger capsule dose for the same molecule, because more of what you actually swallow reaches your bloodstream.